 - Improved sleep patterns and helps to build stronger relationships.

 Many more benefits can be researched online, but here I just want to give you an overall impression as to how meditation is beneficial to you and the whole environment.
 So do you think after reading the above list that it is worth spending time on a meditation practice?
 I cannot believe anyone would say no.

-How should I sit, for how long, and how often should I meditate?
+How should I sit for and how often should I meditate?

 What is the best position to be in for meditation?
 Before beginning, it is important to set up a space that you will use for your meditations.
-This can be as simple as you favorite armchair, a place to lie down on the grass outside, sitting on the cliff top overlooking the bay, lying down on your bed, sitting in lotus position with a straight back, or standing on your head if this is comfortable for you.
+This can be as simple as your favorite armchair, a place to lie down on the grass outside, sitting on the clifftop overlooking the bay, lying down on your bed, sitting in lotus position with a straight back, or standing on your head if this is comfortable for you.

 There is no right or wrong place or posture.
 Sure, some choices are better than others, but for now, just find somewhere and some posture that you will be comfortable in.
 Don’t make a big deal about it!